75+ Resume Accomplishment Examples to Improve Your Resume & Application

 A good leader has the ability to inspire, motivate, and guide their team towards achieving common goals.
 Proving you have these abilities through accomplishments on a resume is an effective way to stand out as a qualified candidate.

-List accomplishments demonstrating leadership to prove to potential employers that you have the ability to lead and inspire a team, and showcase your ability to make strategic decisions, solve problems, and drive results.
+List accomplishments demonstrating leadership to prove to potential employers you can lead and inspire, make strategic decisions, solve problems, and drive results.

 • Successfully managed a team of 20 employees, resulting in a 30% increase in productivity and a 20% reduction in employee turnover